olivia3215/AuthorNotes/Pieter_1.md

 Takahide provided us with a gold ingot to pass on to Cindy as payment for her services, and we spent the next couple of days rebuilding the warehouse wall.
-Being in the middle between Alexei and the Yakuda has been quite uncomfortable for me, but I can assure you that it is now quite safe to travel to Portland now.
+Being in the middle between Alexei and the Yakuda has been quite uncomfortable for me, but I can assure you that it is quite safe to travel to Portland now.

 Please wish your mother my best.